MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Does a new feature allow file uploads?
 If so, perhaps what's more appropriate is a web application security assessment.
 - Is this change primarily just a functional UI change?
 If so, perhaps nothing is needed beyond your traditional automated tooling.

-The security questionnaire results will inform which SDL techniques to tie to which unit of development.
-It will also inform development partners of the feature's SDL timelines, so they can collaborate at the right times.
+The security questionnaire results inform which SDL techniques to tie to which unit of development.
+It also informs development partners of the feature's SDL timelines, so they can collaborate at the right times.

 *Product inventory*